google/rune/g3doc/rune_reference.md

 non-nullable with `<`_expression_`>!`, which checks for non-null at runtime, and returns a non-nullable type.

-Exactly how generators for relations should handle null safety is a work in progress.
+Exactly how transformers for relations should handle null safety is a work in progress.

 ### Rules for memory safety

-Memory corruption is impossible in Rune, assuming relationship generators are correct.
+Memory corruption is impossible in Rune, assuming relationship transformers are correct.
 All object references are either valid or null at all times.
 Index bounds are checked, and dereferencing null throws an error.